-(This devotion is day eleven of a 30-Day Thanksgiving Challenge.
+(This devotional is day twenty of a 30-Day Thanksgiving Challenge.
 Each day includes a daily reading that will be accompanied by a post on this blog.)

 (This devotion is day five of a 30-Day Thanksgiving Challenge.
 Each day includes a daily reading that will be accompanied by a post on this blog.)